typesense/typesense-website/docs-site/content/26.0/api/README.md

   will exclude all documents whose `artist` field value contains the word `jackson`.
 - **Excluding IDs via filtering:** The `id` field now support the `:!=` operation, so `"filter_by": "id:!=[id1, id2]"` will exclude documents that have an `id` value of `id1` or `id2`.
-- **Curate / override by tags:** You can tag override rules with tags and then trigger curation by referring to the rule by the tag name directly at search time.
 - **Configurable HNSW Parameters:** `M`, `efConstruction` and `efSearch` have been made configurable.
 - **Disable typos for numerical tokens:** Use `enable_typos_for_numerical_tokens: false` parameter to disable typos on numerical.
 - **Customize URL for OpenAI embedding API:** This allows you to use other OpenAI compatible APIs.